esprit-dev/homebridge-dummy/README.md

 ### Why?

-The original HomebridgeDummy was written almost 10 years ago and uses the now deprecated [Accessory Plugin](https://developers.homebridge.io/#/api/accessory-plugins) architecture.
+The original Homebridge Dummy was written almost 10 years ago and uses the now deprecated [Accessory Plugin](https://developers.homebridge.io/#/api/accessory-plugins) architecture.

 While this still works okay for now, migrating the code to use [Platform Plugins](https://developers.homebridge.io/#/api/platform-plugins) will future-proof Homebridge Dummy and allow for more modern and robust design patterns.